bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/adragomir2806/index.md

 ## Description

-This project is built using a Raspberry Pi Pico 2W, seven push buttons for musical notes, a potentiometer for volume control, and a Bluetooth audio module for wireless sound output.
+This project is built using a Raspberry Pi Pico 2W, eight push buttons for musical notes, a potentiometer for volume control, and a Bluetooth audio module for wireless sound output.
 It features a loop mode for recording and repeating note sequences, a distortion toggle for creative audio effects, and status LEDs to indicate the current mode.

 ## Motivation